Stunning ‘The Young And The Restless’ Spoilers: Mariah Wrestles With A Life-Changing Decision

 “She appears to handle it better, which Mariah addresses with, ‘You seen oddly calm about this.'”

 Tessa seems pretty fine with the thought of her girlfriend going through nine months of pregnancy.
-Of course, Tessa is also often gone for tours and performances, so she wouldn’t be there the entire time either.
+Of course, Tessa is also often gone for tours and performances, so she wouldn’t be there the entire time, either.

 “Mariah is finally in this place where she wants to make big plans for the future, but having a baby isn’t one of them,” Grimes said of her on-screen alter ego.